-The term “fake news” is everyone you turn, but if we really wanted to battle the fake news issue, it’s probably time to retire the term.
+The term “fake news” is everywhere you turn, but if we really wanted to battle the fake news issue, it’s probably time to retire the term.
 Join this session to learn about the 5 major types of information, what motivates people to produce misinformation, and how we get duped into reacting to and further sharing them.
 You’ll also learn some basic ‘digital forensics’ tools to help determine the validity of the content you see online.
 Not only will YOU learn a ton in this session, you will walk away with ready to use materials that can help your students combat misinformation too.

 By attending this session, attendees will be able to…